 - Manipulative Bastard: Oh, yes.
 The entire series is built around him manipulating others to feed his hunger for power.

-- His roots as a prominent Southern democrat and especially the relations between he and his wife resembles Bill Clinton, and many of his actions bear resemblance to a Conspiracy Theorist take on the Clntons' political careers.
+- His roots as a prominent Southern Democrat and especially the relations between he and his wife resembles Bill Clinton, and many of his actions (read: sleeping with Zoe Barnes) bear resemblance to a Conspiracy Theorist take on the Clintons' political careers.

 - Protagonist-Centered Morality: To the extent Frank actually believes in anything like morality (which is to say, not much), he's the beneficiary of this, at least in the twisted bizzaro-universe of his narration, where he is usually honest but which also reveals every last one his hypocrisies and double standards.

 - Purple Prose: Whenever Frank addresses the audience, he tends to use flowery metaphors.